40843245/PHP/basics/Type/Type casting/type casting.md

 Note that the (unset) cast is the same as assigning the value NULL to the variable or call.

 3. The (unset) cast is removed as of PHP 8.0.0.
+4. Castign to null has been DEPRECATED as of PHP 7.2.0, and REMOVED as of PHP 8.0.0.
+Relying on this feature is highly discouraged.
 ## Caution
 1. The (binary) cast and b prefix exists for forward support.

 Currently (binary) and (string) are identical, however this may change and should not be relied upon.

 ## Ref